CUHKSZ-SDS-Guiliang-Lab/onboarding/ReadingMaterials.md

 ## To Graduate Students
 ### Must Read
-Since these materials are not publicaly avaiable, Please ask for the text book from me or other students.
-(Note: Donnot download the book from website since their version might not match)
+Since these materials are not publicaly avaiable, Please ask for the text book from me or other students. (**Note**: Donnot download the book from website since their version might not match)
 1. Probabilistic Machine Learning An Introduction
    - Part I Foundations
 2. Convex Optimization